openghg/openghg/doc/source/tutorials/local/Managing_object_store/Changing_object_store.rst

-..
-TODO - this needs converting from md to rst
 # Changing the object store path

 To change the object store path you can do it in one of two ways

-## 1. Modifying the configuration file directly
+## Modifying the configuration file directly

 Your local configuration file can be found in the `.config` directory in your home folder.
 On Linux and MacOS the file can be accessed at `~/.config/openghg/openghg.conf`.
 We don't currently support Windows.